 - Carrots and dark leafy vegetables: “Broccoli and carrots are great to eat for Christmas dinner as they are high in magnesium, which is one of the best minerals for relaxing the nervous system and aiding sleep.” said Karl.
 Carrots are also full of alpha-carotene which is associated with better sleep.
 Pack lots of dark leafy vegetables into your diet during the holidays, as kale and spinach contain sleep promoting nutrients calcium and potassium.

 - Cheese boards: A popular after dinner treat, especially for those who lack a sweet tooth is a cheese board.
 Despite the belief that cheese can give you bad dreams, it is high in calcium, which helps the brain convert the amino acid, tryptophan, to melatonin, which is why people with calcium deficiency can have trouble sleeping.

 - Mulled wine: Oh yes, that's the news we've all been waiting to hear—mulled wine can actually help you sleep better.
 Apparently it's the cinnamon in mulled wine that has antioxidants which can help reduce bloating, leading to a more comfortable night's sleep.
 It can also act as a painkiller along with cloves in the drink which have antiseptic properties.
-Mulled wine wouldn’t be complete without oranges, which have high levels of vitamin C which studies have shown help the effects of sleep apnoea as well as helping to prevent sleep disturbances.
+Mulled wine wouldn’t be complete without oranges, which have high levels of vitamin C. Studies have shown vitamin C can help reduce the effects of sleep apnoea, as well as helping to prevent sleep disturbances.